Helping you identify and uproot the patterns that keep you from living the life you desire and deserve.

 We regularly review progress and adjust as needed.
 When therapy ends, we focus on maintaining growth beyond sessions.

 Many extended health plans cover psychotherapy.
-Please check with your provider.
+Please check with your provider for policy and coverage limits.

 Most sessions are 50 minutes.
 Session length and frequency can be discussed during your initial consultation.

 Some clients prefer weekly sessions, while others choose bi-weekly or as-needed appointments.
-Frequency is tailored to your goals and needs.
+Frequency is tailored to your goals and needs, and assessed at your first appointment.

 Yes.
-Many people start therapy feeling overwhelmed or unclear.
-Therapy helps explore emotions, patterns, and experiences to gain clarity and direction.
+Many people start therapy feeling overwhelmed or unclear about their goals.
+Therapy helps explore emotions, patterns, and experiences to gain clarity and direction on your wants, desires, and life goals.

 Yes.
 All sessions are confidential and follow professional and legal confidentiality standards, with limited exceptions required by law.